chiptune/lolstat/README.md

 ### bugfix

-if you encounter encoding errors with awk, try this method:

-1. execute the command: **sudo update-alternatives --config awk**
-2. select **/usr/bin/mawk** as default awk
+if you encounter some bugs on your computer, email me the output!

+        **time(~/.i3/lolstat)